After attending several events to do with agriculture, food systems and health; what are the common themes and reflections?

 World view Two

 Food production should be based on biology, not chemistry; working with nature, not against her.
-A diverse, mixed farming system as opposed to monocultures, results in natural abundance, with soil at the heart which thrives with the integration of livestock.
+Replacing monocultures, no matter how efficient with diverse, mixed farming systems creates natural abundance.
+Soil is at the heart of fertile ecosystems and thrives with the integration of livestock.
 We cannot fix degraded land without animals; break out the steak; I’m going carnivore.

 Which is right?

 The most contentious and controversial talk at Groundswell 2022 was “in conversation” with George Monbiot following the publication of his latest book Regenesis.
-The majority of Groundswell popular talks now boast around 1k YouTube views.
-George’s has 7.7k.
-The reaction of the Groundswell community was one of frustration.
+The majority of Groundswell’s popular talks now boast around 1k YouTube views.
+George’s has 10k.
 Whilst George was very welcome, he seemed to have come to talk at; not to listen, not to debate, much less to learn.
-On the day there were walkouts from the tent, such was the emotional response.
-George was probably OK with that; he sees himself as a prophetic figure telling the uncomfortable truth; and upset is part of purposeful change.
+There were walkouts from the tent, such was the emotional response.
+George sees himself as a prophetic figure telling the uncomfortable truth, and upset is part of purposeful change.
+So I assume he is largely unperturbed by collateral damage.
 But there was a real longing in the thronging multitudes for debate; getting to grips with arguments and perspectives from both sides, finding common ground and agreeing where to disagree.
-Probably, also looking to win over the other side too of course by pinning down the facts that support their perspective.

 I also attended several other events, such as the Green Farm Collective, Oxford Real Farming Conference and visited farms including Overbury Estates managed by Jake Freestone, a leading regenerative farmer.
+Walking around local farmland, just watching and listening is surprisingly insightful.
 I talked to many passionate advocates from both world views to get an understanding of how each side sees things.

 As with so many issues these days, this whole topic is controversial and feels like tribal warfare.
 Surely it does not have to be this way, and as innovators at SI we would hope to be able to separate ourselves from the emotion and offer some useful approaches to breaking through the heat to offer some light.